Oleksandr-Zhabenko/aftovolio/README.md

 If you specify \_1, \_10, \_100, \_1000, etc. as such an insertion, the program will assume that this insertion duration is equal to the duration of the syllable to which it refers.
 If the set of digits is preceded by a 0, the insertion has a shorter duration, if the 1 in the first 4 examples above is followed by digits other than 0, or if another digit is used instead of 1 or 0, the insertion has a longer duration.
 For example, \_05 means exactly half the duration of the syllable, and \_2 means double the duration.
 In any case the resulting values cannot be greater than 255, the greater ones are rounded to 255.

 For the "music" mode the number of syllables printed for the line does include the inserts.

-- -cm   — If present, the program works in a special comparative mode reading information from the several files line-by-line and prompting to choose the resulting option from the files given.
-If some files do not have such lines, then the resulting option for the file is empty.
-You choose the resulting option by typing its number on the terminal.
-The total number of sources is limited to no more than 14.